Keep Your Learning Abled Kid ON TRACK with Hi Lo Books.

 **Language Tool Kit & Manual, Grades K-5

-**High Noon Books – Appropriately formatted independent readers for students in upper elementary and junior high; low-level readers a student can carry around without being embarrassed.
-These are books that students can get all the way through and find pleasure in reading with high interest topics.
+**High Noon Books – Appropriately formatted hi lo books for students in upper elementary and junior high; low-level readers a student can carry around without being embarrassed.
+These are hi lo books that students can get all the way through and find pleasure in reading with high interest topics.

 **Learning Abilities Books – Lesson Plans, Children’s Books, Other Educational Resources for parents, teachers, & homeschoolers (regular & special education Pre-K, 1st, 2nd, 3rd, 4th, 5th grade) focusing on the ability to learn and developing learning Abilities.

 **LinguiSystems – Started by speech-language pathologists to provide better speech, language, thinking, and reading materials.
 Products are not just more practice but skills, strategies, and activities to engage every type of learner.
-Comprehensive, affordable products that help kids think and learn.
+Comprehensive, affordable hi lo books that help kids think and learn.

-**Perfection Learning – The provider of Accelerated Reading; Provides an extensive line of hi/lo books for reluctant readers includes such popular series as Passages by best-selling author Anne Schraff; the Retold line of classic novels, short stories, and myths and folktales; and Cover-to-Cover chapter books, novels, informational books, and timeless classics.
+**Perfection Learning – The provider of Accelerated Reading; Provides an extensive line of hi lo books for reluctant readers includes such popular series as Passages by best-selling author Anne Schraff; the Retold line of classic novels, short stories, and myths and folktales.
+They also offer Cover-to-Cover chapter books, novels, informational hi lo books, and timeless classics.